Preparing to Add

 Your high-availability system

 must be configured with the same OVA and patch as your primary system.
 If the

 be instructed to upgrade to the higher version of the two.

-If you have added public access on the primary system, you must add it to the HA system.
+added public access on the primary system, you must add it to the HA system.

 Most of the features on your

 system properties, but modification is prohibited.

 primary system is deployed.

 redundant network between virtual machines.

-The network is a 10gbps high-bandwidth network.
+network is a 10gbps high-bandwidth network.